|BDM girls at their local headquarters in the Berlin suburbs.|

 |Julius Streicher, the Party's "racial theorist," approves of this girl's blonde braids.
 She looks as if she is about to pass out from sheer joy.|

-Naturally, not every girl could join.
+Naturally, not every girl could join the BDM.
 That was just how Hitler's nation operated.
 Not everybody could join the big club.